Bobby-Davis/CS-499-Computer-Science-Capstone/README.md

 # CS-499 Computer Science Capstone: Full-Stack Rescue Animal Management System

+To reflect on my personal growth throughout the Computer Science program and this capstone experience, I completed a professional self-assessment. it outlines the skills I have developed, the challenges I've overcome, and how this project has prepared me for a future role in software engineering.

+You can read the full [Professional Self-Assessment here](./Professional%20Self-Assessment.md)

 This project is the final capstone for the Bachelor of Science in Computer Science program at Southern New Hampshire University.
 It showcases my ability to design, enhance, and deliver a complete software solution that reflects real-world standards in software engineering, algorithm development, and database integration.

 The capstone project transforms an original Java-based console application, developed in IT-145, into a modern full-stack web application.
 The enhanced version is built using **Angular** for the frontend, **Spring Boot** for the backend API, and **MongoDB** as the database.
 The application allows users to view, manage, and filter records for rescue animals like dogs and monkeys, with secure admin-only functionality for creating, updating, and deleting records.

+Before beginning the enhancements, I created an intital plan that outlined how I would improve the original artifact across software design and engineering, algorithm and data structures, and databases.
+This plan served as a roadmap for the technical work and helped align the enhancements with course outcomes.

+You can view the full [Initial Enhancement Plan here](./initial-enhancement-plan.md)

 Each enhancement aligns with a specific area of the computer science program outcomes, broken down into three categories: